bangaloresolutionshub/essbase/Lab15/LabGuide15.md

 ![](./images/image15_46.png "")

-23. Click Close.
+23. Click **Close**.
 Next, you will use this rule file to load the members back into the Market dimension.

-24. Click Jobs, and click New Job > Build Dimension.
+24. Click Jobs, and click **New Job > Build Dimension**.

-25. Enter Sample as the application name, and Basic as the database name.
+25. Enter **Sample** as the application name, and Basic as the database name.

 26. For the script name, select the name of the dimension build rule file you created, ``MarketSQLDimbuild``